Joel Edmundson

-Joel Edmundson (born June 28, 1993) is a Canadian professional ice hockey defenceman and alternate captain for the Montreal Canadiens of the National Hockey League (NHL).
-He previously played for the St. Louis Blues and Carolina Hurricanes.
+Joel Edmundson (born June 28, 1993) is a Canadian professional ice hockey defenceman for the Los Angeles Kings of the National Hockey League (NHL).
+He was selected in the second round, 46th overall, by the St. Louis Blues in the 2011 NHL Entry Draft and won the Stanley Cup with the Blues in 2019.
+Edmundson has also previously played for the Carolina Hurricanes, Montreal Canadiens, Washington Capitals, and Toronto Maple Leafs.